Role of the G20

 Accounting for around 6% of the world’s population, the EU is only surpassed by China and India in terms of the number of people it represents at the G20 Summit table.
 The EU is the second largest economic power at the table, representing 18.5% of total global gross domestic product, behind the United States which accounts for 24% of global gross domestic product.

 The G20 agriculture ministers meet prior to each annual summit, highlighting key topics in their declaration, which informs discussions at the subsequent Leaders’ Summit.
-Common themes that have featured in recent years include the use of Information and Communications Technologies (ICT) in agriculture, combatting anti-microbial resistance (AMR), and agricultural trade and investment.
+Common themes that featured strongly in the past decade include the role of innovation (especially information and communications technologies) in agriculture, the preservation of healthy soils and sustainable water management, as well as the effective conduct of agricultural trade and investments.

-- trade, investments and transparency of agriculture markets.
+- sustainable trade, responsible investments and transparency in agri-food markets.

 The most recent and upcoming summit hosts are as follows: